brugal/wolfcamql/README-wolfcam.txt

 * cg_drawFoeMinWidth
 * cg_drawFoeMaxWidth

 * cg_drawSelf similar to cg_drawFriend and cg_drawFoe.
-It draws a white triangle over the demo taker.
+It draws a white triangle over the demo pov and green triangle if demo pov is also the demo taker.
 Useful if you use /follow
 * cg_drawSelfMinWidth
 * cg_drawSelfMaxWidth